 You can filter the inventory table in the following ways:

-By clicking on the Filter by or Show services options in the summary card.
-The following screenshot shows these options:
+By clicking on one of the Show services options in the summary card, as described in Summary of services.

 By manually adding filters to the inventory table.

 To manually add a filter to the inventory table, do the following:

 Click filter_list Filter.
 A list of filter options is displayed: